 It's belief that a few well-intentioned surgeons started, but subsequent studies have shown that it's not true.

-As one surgeon puts it...
+As one sports medicine doctor puts it...

 "I regularly hear from patients that they are going to develop arthritis of their hip if they don’t have surgery to correct their FAI.
 Although some information exists on osteoarthritis secondary to grossly visible deformities (severely abnormal ball or socket shapes), there is almost no information on the natural course of more subtle femoral or acetabular deformities as present in FAI."